Minnesota Trout UnlimitedMinnesota Trout Unlimited

 The Ripple Effect on Trout Fishing

 Fewer aquatic insects don’t just mean fewer rising trout, they disrupt the entire food web.
-Mayflies, caddisflies, and stoneflies are primary food sources for trout, and their decline forces fish to adapt by feeding on alternative prey.
+Mayflies, caddisflies and stoneflies are primary food sources for trout and their decline forces fish to adapt by feeding on alternative prey.
 Some anglers have noted more mid-day subsurface feeding and increased reliance on small nymph patterns, but the magic of dry fly fishing has undeniably suffered.

 Beyond angling, these declines could have serious economic impacts.
-Trout fishing is a major driver of tourism in the Driftless Region, contributing nearly $1.6 billion annually to local economies.
+Trout fishing is a major driver of tourism in the Driftless Area, contributing nearly $1.6 billion annually to local economies.
 The annual economic impact in southeast Minnesota alone is close to $900 million.
 If insect populations continue to dwindle, it could alter the very character of the region’s famed trout fisheries.

 What Can Be Done?

 The good news?
 There are solutions.
 Some states and countries have already moved to restrict neonic use, with positive results.
-Ontario, for example, drastically reduced neonic-treated seed use through a verification system, and Europe has enacted widespread bans on outdoor applications of these chemicals.
+Ontario, for example, drastically reduced neonic-treated seed use through a verification system and Europe has enacted widespread bans on outdoor applications of these chemicals.

 Minnesota can follow suit.
-Anglers, conservationists, and policymakers can push for better regulation of seed treatments, more extensive water monitoring, and integrated pest management (IPM) approaches that reduce reliance on broad-spectrum insecticides.
+Anglers, conservationists and policymakers can push for better regulation of seed treatments, more extensive water monitoring and integrated pest management (IPM) approaches that reduce reliance on broad-spectrum insecticides.

-At the individual level, anglers can make informed choices about garden and pet care products, support native plant nurseries that avoid neonic contamination, and stay engaged in conservation efforts.
+At the individual level, anglers can make informed choices about garden and pet care products, support native plant nurseries that avoid neonic contamination and stay engaged in conservation efforts.
 Minnesota Trout Unlimited is actively working to address this issue.

 If you care about the future of our trout streams, now is the time to get involved.